debpaul/collections-track-disease/README.md

     - Deb Paul, Prairie Research Institute, Illinois Natural History Survey, Species File Group
 - Graphic Recordings by Karina Branson of [ConverSketch](https://www.conversketch.com/)

-# Presentations
+# Related Presentations
 * Presentation and Paper at Biodiversity Information Standards (TDWG) 2020 Conference.
 Progress Out of a Pandemic: Global collections, data sharing, and changing standards of practice.
 Biodiversity Information Science and Standards.
 Paul DL, Soltis PS https://doi.org/10.3897/biss.4.59268
 * Presentation in [iDigBio Webinar Series (September 2020)](https://www.idigbio.org/content/taking-pulse-natural-history-collections-during-covid-19-where-are-we-now): Taking the Pulse of Natural History Collections During COVID-19: Where are we now?
 Covid-19: New Collaborations and New Opportunities.
 Pam Soltis
-* Viewpoint in BioScience
+* Viewpoint in a research journal (_in progress_)

 # Graphic Recording
 From Wikidata:
 > [Graphic recording](https://en.wikipedia.org/wiki/Graphic_facilitation) is used to create visual summaries of meeting dialogue or conference speakers' presentations.
-Key skills of graphic recording include listening to people, thinking about what information is most important in what they have said, organizing the information in a way that can be communicated graphically, and drawing graphics that are visually and emotionally appealing.(Hogan C 2007).
+Key skills of graphic recording include listening to people, thinking about what information is most important in what they have said, organizing the information in a way that can be communicated graphically, and drawing graphics that are visually and emotionally appealing.
+(Hogan C 2007).

 In our events, we wanted to capture our conversations visually.
-We used them to foster conversation and as tangible outcomes to facilitate a continued conversation through re-use (e. g. t-shirts, presentations, posters, etc).
-We envision they will provide valuable support in synthesizing the next-steps conversations.
+We used them to foster conversation and as tangible outcomes to facilitate a continued conversation through re-use (e. g. t-shirts, presentations, posters, reporting, etc).
+We envision they will provide valuable support in synthesizing the potential next-steps conversations.
 We share a few here and give you the links to all of them to use.

 Cite CC-BY [Courtney Foat](https://courtney-foat.squarespace.com/#/visual-recording/) for Digital Collections Data and Tracking Disease Workshop I
 Cite CC-BY Karina Branson and/or [ConverSketch](https://www.conversketch.com/) Digital Collections Data and Tracking Disease Workshop II

+# Zenodo Archive Resources
+We archived all of our sessions, presentations, discussion and notes documents, and graphic recordings on Zenodo.
+You can cite an individual product or the entire set of resources.